 And what a glorious wall of sound greets you once you’re inside!
 This isn’t a well-trained choir singing delicately and precisely through their pieces – this is the sound of a community singing it’s heart out, neighbour with neighbour, friend with friend.
 And with a pint in your hand and a few more inside you, there’s no need to hold back!
 The wonderful fugueing harmonies and interweaving lines, in up to four parts, are all learned by ear by people who’ve known them ever since they had to stand outside the pub door as children, and listen to the grown-ups belting them out, until they themselves were old enough to step inside and add their voices to the family chorus.

 Most of the material originates in the eighteenth and early nineteenth centuries, when belief in God was unquestioned.
 The Christmas story fills these carols with wonderfully archaic language, occasionally incomprehensible, but sometimes with stunningly beautiful turns of phrase.
-And the twists and turns of the determinedly antique music are guaranteed to sweep up even the most committed non-believer along the Road to Glory!!
+And the twists and turns of the determinedly antique music were guaranteed to sweep up even the most committed non-believer along the Road to Glory!!